apache/dubbo-website/blog/en-us/how-to-implement-full-asynchronous-call-chain-based-on-dubbo.md

-   This is a generic definition of a Dubbo service interface.
+   This is a generic definition of the Dubbo service interface.
 Note that add the @DubboAsync annotation when using Annotation Processor.

    ```